 The left panel of Figure 2 plots the decline in steady state capital as the degree of redistribution increases.
 In the model with fixed labor, this decline in capital can be entirely attributed to the effect of non-homothetic savings behavior.
-From the figure, we can see that the direct effect of non-homothetic savings behavior can account for over half of the decline in steady state capital as the labor income redistribution increases.
+To see this, note that because labor supply is fixed at the original steady state level, the increased labor income tax acts as a lump-sum tax with no directly distortionary effect.
+The policy simply transfers permanent income lump-sum from high labor income earners to low labor income earners.
+If households' marginal propensity to save out of permanent income was constant over the income distribution, the increased savings of the beneficiaries of the tax would offset the loss in savings from the net tax payers.
+It is only when the MPS is higher for high-income households that the supply of aggregate savings contracts, and steady state investment declines.
+From the figure, we can see that the direct effect of non-homothetic savings can account for over half of the decline in steady state capital as the labor income redistribution increases.
 A 5 percentage point increase in average labor income taxes results in a 1 percent drop in steady state capital, .6 percent of which can be attributed to the direct effect of redistributing from households with a high MPS to households with a low MPS.

-Figure 2: Effect of $\bar{\tau}{\ell}$ on Investment and Labor Supply
+Figure 2: Effect of $\tau{\ell}$ on Investment and Labor Supply